mxlllmr/Delfi-PQ_integration_testing/README.md

 *NOTE: The Arduino board has to be connected in the format of ```/dev/ttyACM(...)```, else the program does not recognise it.
 In case the connection to the PC has a different designation, change line 271 of ```client_ADB.py``` to the specific designation (for example, ```COM(...)```)*

-5. If the connection is established, the program will attempt to connect to the ADB.
+5. If the connection to the Arduino is established, the program will attempt to connect to the ADB.
 This is represented by a progress bar that looks like the following:
 ```
 [###       ]
 ```
-Each ```#``` represents a successful ping with the DEBUG subsystem of the board.
+Each ```#``` represents a successful ping with the ADB.

 6. Now the application is ready for the bus input.
 The user is asked to select the connected ADB bus and press ENTER.